Climate change in Syria

 The effects of climate change in Syria are considerable.
 It has adverse effects on the livelihoods of the people as well as its environment.
 Syria is a developing and non-industrialized country that is located in an arid to semi-arid region.
 Climate change-induced droughts, water shortages, increasing temperatures and soil degradation affect agriculture especially.
 Desertification, which has historically been an issue in the region, is accelerating due to climate change.
 Syria has employed various efforts to address climate change, such as ratifying the Paris Treaty, and submitting its Nationally Determined Contributions (NDCs) with a focus on both adaptation and mitigation measures for the period 2020-2030.
 While it has contributed to only 0.1% of global emissions, it is highly vulnerable to climate change.

 Greenhouse gas emissions

-Climate TRACE estimate 2023 emissions at 60 million tonnes CO_{2} equivalent, with the largest sectors being transport and power generation.
+Climate TRACE estimate 2024 emissions at 74 million tonnes CO_{2} equivalent, with the largest sectors being fossil fuel operations, power generation, and transport.
 Syria prepared it first national communication on climate change in 2010.
 Its total GHG emissions reached 79 million tonnes CO_{2} eq in 2005.
 The emissions originated mainly in its energy sector (73%), followed by agriculture sector (18%).
 These two sectors contributed to more than 90% of all emissions in Syria.
 Waste has also contributed to emissions, responsible for approximately 5% amongst all sectors from 1994 to 2005.
 Waste primarily emitted methane from organic waste in landfills and untreated sewage, though carbon dioxide accounts for the majority of emissions due to the use of fossil fuels in electricity and transport.
-However the UNFCCC does not insist on military emissions being reported.